aarron-lee/PowerControl-Electron/README.md

 This frontend only has the fan curve management functionality, none of the TDP-related functionality.

-You can try to use it with the main PowerControl plugin, but no guarantees on if it will work well.
+This will NOT work with the main PowerControl plugin

 ![app](./images/app.png)

 # Requirements

 Decky Loader and PowerControl Fork installed

+-requires PowerControl Fork v2.0.9

 # Features